 The second largest chunk fall into the second category where they survive, but they don’t ever thrive.
 They do alright, they’re living comfortably, but if something were to prevent them from working for a week or two they’d feel the pressure.
 And if they missed an entire month, they’d fall behind and risk the entire business collapsing.

-Only a handful ever make it into the third group, the ones that make it big, that seem to continue to grow and amass wealth and leaving the “middle class” behind.
+Only a handful ever make it into the third group, the ones that make it big, that seem to continue to grow and amass wealth, leaving the “middle class” behind.

-Now let me ask you a question… What makes those in group 1 or 2 different than those in group 3?
+Now let me ask you a question… What makes those in group 3 different from those in group 1 or 2?
 Resourcefulness.

 And it all starts in the mind.

-In the face of a challenge, be trying to make payroll, hire a new staff, solve a major conflict, or even put the kids to bed, a resourceful person thinks to themselves “HOW can I resolve this?” and not “this is impossible I’m defeated”.
+In the face of a challenge, be it trying to make payroll, hire a new staff, solve a major conflict, or even put the kids to bed, a resourceful person thinks to themselves, “How can I resolve this?” and not, “This is impossible I’m defeated.”
 A resourceful person believes there is ALWAYS a way, it’s just a matter of discovering it.

 Let’s Wrap it Up

-To recap, the three best ways to stay ahead of the competition and truly thrive in your business are:
+To recap, the five best ways to stay ahead of the competition and truly thrive in your business are:

-1 – Always think strategy over tactic.
-Understand where your going, why you’re going there, what you need to do to get there, what journey the client needs to go through, etc.
+1 – Always think strategy over tactics.
+Understand where you’re going, why you’re going there, what you need to do to get there, what journey the client needs to go through, etc.

-3 – Focus on the majors and not the minors.
+3 – Focus on the majors, not the minors.

 4 – Innovate continually.